 If you like to total up stats at the end of the game, this scorecard probably isn’t for you.
 There’s room to note the final linescore on the front and record the winning and losing pitchers, but not much else.

 Here’s the scorecard in PDF format, created from scanning a blank paper copy.
-The original file was made in QuarkXpress, but I lost it to computer issues.
+The original file was made in QuarkXpress, but I no longer have it.

 Updated vertical scorecard, 2013

 Here’s a re-design of the scorecard above (PDF format.)
 I enlarged the spaces to write in the batters’ names, but it came at the cost of one of the three lines per spot in the batting order.
 It works out really nicely for games played using the DH rule.
 (Here’s a version for National League games with three lines per batting order spot.)

 Here’s a horizontal format scorecard that accommodates ten innings.
 There are spots for 12 pitchers per team and three batters per lineup spot.
 It also lets you keep track of the bullpens & benches, and there are boxes to allow you to keep track of the count when the ball is put into play.
 There is also a small amount of room for notes on the back.